Observer Money

 Read More

-The Bank of Namibia’s stock of international reserves declined marginally by 0,7% month-month to N$55,4 billion at the end of February.
-The fall was on the back of higher net commercial bank outflows coupled with government payments.
-The foreign reserves translated into 3,9 months of import cover, continuing to remain above the international benchmark of three months and adequate to support the Namibia dollar and the South African rand currency peg.
-Notably, the import cover excluding imports of oil exploration and appraisal activities stood at 4,4 months at the end of February, relative to the 4,5 months recorded at the…
+CHAMWE KAIRA The Bank of Namibia’s stock of international reserves decreased by 3,7% to N$57.1 billion at the end of September, the central bank announced.
+The decrease in international reserves was mainly due to Customer Foreign Currency (CFC) withdrawals and higher net commercial banks outflows which was driven by high foreign payments by customers.
+This level of foreign reserves translated into 3,9 months of import cover, exceeding the international benchmark of three months.
+Notably, the import cover, excluding imports of oil exploration and appraisal activities, stood at 4,6 months at the end of September, relative to 4,8 months recorded at…

 Read More